Shivam1904/brainboard/src/services/README.md

 1. **CORS Errors**: Ensure your backend has CORS properly configured
 2. **Authentication Issues**: Check if the token is being set correctly
-3. **WebSocket Connection**: Verify the WebSocket endpoint is accessible

 4. **Type Errors**: Make sure your TypeScript interfaces match the API response structure

 ### Debug Mode